jeff-hykin/expressions_dataset/overview.md

 - create a system for parameter optimization

 talk to jiang about
+- no prediction until after 10th frame
 - having continuous output
 - creating a face-prediction method
+- trouble with certain frames

 future plans
 - create a polygon for wrikle detection